Divorce Law in Wyoming

 Child Support

-Wyoming Child Support Guidelines are based on the Income Shares model.
-This model is based on the concept that the child should receive the same proportion of parental income that they would have received if the parents still lived together.
-Child support can be paid online through the Wyoming Child Support Program.
+Wyoming uses the Income Shares model to determine child support.
+Under this approach, a child should receive the same percentage of parental income that would be available if the parents lived together.
+Support payments can be submitted online through the Wyoming Child Support Program.

 Alimony